ece362-purdue/proton-labs/lab2-interrupts/README.md

     - Add the infinite loop from `main` that executes the `wfi` instruction and sleeps 1 ms after waking.
 - `core1_led_callback` - when the doorbell interrupt fires, toggle the LED on GP25.

 In `main` which runs on core 0, call `init_gpio_doorbell_irq`, and then use the `multicore_launch_core1` function to start `core1_main` on core 1.
-Flash your program to your Pico 2, and press the left pushbutton on your breadboard.
+Flash your program to your Proton, and press the left pushbutton on your breadboard.
 If the LED has already turned on, it may be that the interrupt fired immediately, so press the button again to see the LED toggle on and off... which won't work!

 Try pressing Reset to see if that fixes it, and that should properly recognize the pushbutton at a logic 0, so when you press the Right pushbutton, it turns on the LED, but it doesn't seem to turn off!
 Notice, however, that is slightly dimmer than usual... that is a hint that your callback function is being called over and over again, even though we're not pressing a pushbutton.
 Why is that?